-Mito Meter Measurement & Mitigation Methods – EMF/RF Basics This is a quick checklist for measuring RF.
-(Radio Frequencies)
+Mito Meter Measurement & Mitigation Methods – EMF/RF Basics

 1/ The Mito Meter has a single axis antenna so its important to move around the meter to find the highest reading.
 Move the meter around like you are scoping up the air and that will cover the XYZ axis.

-2/ You see it all the time on Youtube, people measuring smart meters, phones and Wi-Fi access points with their meters almost sitting against the unit or device they are measuring.
+2/ You see it all the time on Youtube, people measuring smart meters, phones and Wi-Fi access points with their meters almost sitting against the unit or device in which they are measuring.
 This is the wrong approach and can potentially damage the meter.
 In order to measure that close, a special near field antenna is required.
-To get what is called a far-field reading you need to be at least one to three meters back from the device or source you are measuring.
+To get what is called a far-field RF reading you need to be at least one to three meters back from the device or source you are measuring.
 When you measure to close, the Mito Meter, and other RF meters, will over-read the field strength, as the microwaves/radiofrequency wave/field hasn’t formed.
 (See picture below)

 4/ Turn all your wireless devices off before taking a reading at home so you can determine what your background RF levels are.
 I recommend turning the power off at the mains so you don’t miss anything.

 5/ Take measurements at different times of the day and night.
 Sometimes random transmissions can seemingly appear out of nowhere and the cell tower transmissions can vary in power density throughout the day.
 The Mito Meter can be set to log or record events using its onboard hardware or by using an Android device/Mac/PC plugged into the Mito Meter.
 (This will be covered in another post.)